NghiTranVNS/nab-weather-forecast/README.md

 #### [Supported] 6.
 Exception handling
 #### [Supported] 7.
 Caching handling
   - Aplly Core Data to caching
+  - I clean Local Database (CoreData) everytime launching a new section (kill app the re-launch) for testing.
+  - For a searched key/city, app will store to CoreData and retrieve it for next searches.
+App won't have to call Cloud API anymore.
 #### [Not yet] 8.
 Accessibility for Disability Supports: screen, adjust the display size or font size.
 #### [Supported] 9.
 Entity relationship diagram for the database and solution diagrams for the components, infrastructure design if any
   - See the diagram in the commenent below: